datagovuk/guidance/dataset_form.md

 Where available it is important to include the time period for the data.
 This may be a single date or a range of dates.
 If a single date is being entered please leave the second box blank.

-The dates should be in the format DD/MM/YYYY, e.g. 21/03/2007.
-Optionally the date can include the time in the format HH:MM, e.g. 07:45 31/03/2006.
+The dates should be in the format DD/MM/YYYY, eg 21/03/2007.
+Optionally the date can include the time in the format HH:MM, eg 07:45 31/03/2006.

 ![temporal coverage](images/dataset-temporal.png)